sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 		"fr": "Fréquence"
 	}

-The localised text object needs to be present whenever the related localised best-language-match text strings is present, and especially whenever a localised text is mandatory in the SDMX Information model.
-Note that localised text (and the knowledge about the locale) is mandatory in structure messages when artefacts are being submitted for storage to a registry or to other databases.
-The localised text object is important for use cases where multiple languages are required or where the information on the language used is required.

 In case that there is no language match for a particular localisable element, it is optional to:
 - return the element in a system-default language or alternatively to not return the element
 - indicate available alternative languages for the element's maintainable artefact through links to underlying localised resources

+The localised text object must be present and complete whenever the user’s preferred language choice is `*` (wildcard for any language).
+This mechanism allows transmitting of structures with their complete content (all localised elements and the knowledge about the locale) to a registry or to other databases, thus in contexts where all language versions are required or where the information on the language used is required.

 **It is recommended to indicate all languages used anywhere in the message for localised elements through http Content-Language response header (languages of the intended audience) and/or through a “contentLanguages” property in the meta tag.** The main language used can be indicated through the “lang” property in the meta tag.